modcluster/mod_cluster/README.txt

 JBoss Web

-1. Copy the jar file contained in the mod-cluster.sar directory into the lib directory of your JBoss Web installation.
+1. Copy the jar file contained in the mod_cluster.sar directory into the lib directory of your JBoss Web installation.
 2. Copy the following dependency jars into the same lib directory: